NOTACAL logo

 There are several systems for classifying body types, with the most common being the ectomorph-mesomorph-endomorph system developed by psychologist William Sheldon in the 1940s.
 While this original classification has been largely superseded by more scientific approaches, the basic concepts remain useful for understanding body composition.
 Modern body type calculators typically use measurements like height, weight, waist circumference, and hip circumference to determine body shape categories.

-The McDonald body type classification system uses a simple letter-based system to describe body shape: H (hourglass), A (pear or triangle), R (rectangle or apple), and O (inverted triangle).
+The McDonald body type classification system uses a simple letter-based system [mcdonald-body-type] to describe body shape: H (hourglass), A (pear or triangle), R (rectangle or apple), and O (inverted triangle).
 This system focuses on where fat is distributed in the body and provides practical health insights beyond simple weight measurements.

 Body type affects many aspects of health and fitness.
 Different body types have different metabolic rates, respond differently to exercise and diet, and carry different health risks.
 For example, individuals with apple-shaped bodies (carrying weight in the midsection) may have higher risks for cardiovascular disease and type 2 diabetes, while those with pear-shaped bodies may have different risk profiles.
 Understanding your body type can help you make more informed decisions about diet, exercise, and health monitoring.